yanxiaodi/learn-csharp-algorithms/docs/warmup/big-o-notation.md

 ```

-For algorithm 1, it makes a loop, which will takes N steps.
+For algorithm 1, it makes a loop, which will take N steps.
 For algorithm 2, it takes one step.
 Obviously, there are some other operations like assignments, but it doesn't matter.
 So we can say, the time complexity of algorithm 1 is **O(N)**, for algorithm 2, it is **O(1)**.
 You would see the second algorithm is much faster than the first one.

 Let us see another example.